pratapladhani/mcs-labs/labs/mbr-prep-sharepoint-agent/README.md

 18. **Select** or **search** the SharePoint site you created in the previous steps from the list of options

+> [!IMPORTANT] Only sites where the user has **Edit** permissions can be used.
+Otherwise, an error will be displayed.

 ![Select the SharePoint Site](./assets/sharepoint-dropdown.jpeg)

 19. Select **Deploy**